 - Physical requirements for the job (i.e., minimum weight one must be able to lift)

 - Emotional/mental difficulties that could arise during the activity

 - Locations and environments where work will occur

-Remember, the safety of your volunteers is paramount.
-You’re not off the hook just because volunteers signed a waiver.
-Make sure your organization is properly insured, your volunteers have the appropriate medical clearance to participate, and that you have put measures in place to help ensure the physical and emotional safety or your volunteers.
+Remember, you’re not off the hook just because volunteers signed a waiver.
+Make sure your organization is properly insured, and that you have put measures in place to help ensure the physical and emotional safety of your volunteers.